-- 1) Seminars focused on foundational material. - 2) Clinical sessions for demonstration and introductory experiences of occlusion related procedures. - 3) Laboratory sessions for demonstration and introductory experiences with wax additive technique.
+- 1) Seminars focused on foundational material. - 2) Clinical sessions for demonstration and introductory experiences of occlusion related procedures. - 3) Laboratory sessions for demonstration and introductory experiences with wax additive technique and other occlusion related procedures.

 Materials - All materials will be provided.